FIRST® Robotics Competition

 FRC has many events that they host over the course of a year.
 First, there is Kickoff.
 Kickoff is the start of the build season, which for most teams is the busiest time.
 At Kickoff, the game challenge is revealed, which starts the 6 week period in which teams can build their robot.
 After these six long, gruesome weeks, the robot is bagged up and isn’t touched until competition.
 From there, it is only to be touched during competitions and very rare time frames.

-FRC also hosts many various types of competitions that go from Regionals, including the Wisconsin Regional and Queen City Regional, to the FIRST® championship, which is the largest competition in the FRC program.
+FRC also hosts many various types of competitions that go from Regionals, including the Wisconsin Regional and Seven Rivers Regional, to the FIRST® championship, which is the largest competition in the FRC program.
 Because they first have to qualify by winning an award at a regional competition, there are very few teams that make it through to the championship.